kirschbombe/openbibl/README.md

 2) XSLT, CSS, javascript
 4) schema.org extensions

-In the meantime, if you have questions about the project or would like to be involved, please contact us via GitHub.
+In the meantime, if you have questions about the project or would like to be involved, please contact us at dawn@psu.edu.